Venezuela offers asylum to U.S. fugitive Snowden

 A bid by Snowden for Icelandic citizenship hit an impasse on Friday when the country's parliament voted not to debate the issue before its summer recess.

-(Additional reporting by Ivan Castro in Managua, Robert Robertsson in Reykjavik, Roberta Rampton in Washington, Alexei Anishchuk, Steve Gutterman and Lidia Kelly in Moscow; Editing by Matthew Tostevin)
+(Additional reporting by Ivan Castro in Managua, Robert Robertsson in Reykjavik, and Roberta Rampton in Washington; Editing by Sandra Maler)